Noscka/NosLib/RULES.md

 9. Experimental features must be in the header file to which they relate
 10. Try to make functions as widely usable as possible (instead of making a function for each string type to center it, make a templated function that can take in any char type)
 11. Adding `TODO: {comment describing what needs to be done}` and `WARNING: {comment describing why this might becoming a problem}` in comments to either tag a line of code or an area of code for either something to be done or for something that might become a problem
+12. Try to solve problems with the most simple solution to not create confusing code, products or a buggy mess